-Both WAKEUP and SLEEP are the software command equivalents of using the START pin to control the device, as shown in Figure 46.
+Both WAKEUP and SLEEP are the software command equivalents of using the START pin to control the device; see Figure 44.

 If the START pin is held low, a WAKEUP command does not power up the device.
-When using the SLEEP command, \overline{CS} must be held low for the duration of the power-down mode.
+When using the SLEEP command, $\overline{\text{CS}}$ must be held low for the duration of the power-down mode.

-Figure 46.
+Figure 44.
 SLEEP and WAKEUP Commands Operation

-9.5.3.3 SYNC (0000 010x)
+8.5.3.3 SYNC (0000 010x)

 The SYNC command resets the ADC digital filter and starts a new conversion.
-The DRDY pin from multiple devices connected to the same SPI bus can be synchronized by issuing a SYNC command to all of devices simultaneously.
+The DRDY pin from multiple devices connected to the same SPI bus can be synchronized by issuing a SYNC command to all devices simultaneously.

-Figure 47.
+Figure 45.
 SYNC Command Operation

-9.5.3.4 RESET (0000 011x)
+8.5.3.4 RESET (0000 011x)

 The RESET command restores the registers to the respective default values.
 This command also resets the digital filter.
 RESET is the command equivalent of using the RESET pin to reset the device.
 However, the RESET command does not reset the serial interface.
-If the RESET command is issued when the serial interface is out of synchonization due to a glitch on SCLK, the device does not reset.
-The CS pin can be used to reset the serial interface first, and then a RESET command can be issued to reset the device.
+If the RESET command is issued when the serial interface is out of synchronization because of a glitch on SCLK, the device does not reset.
+The \overline{CS} pin can be used to reset the serial interface first, and then a RESET command can be issued to reset the device.
 The RESET command holds the registers and the decimation filter in a reset state for 0.6 ms when the system clock frequency is 4.096 MHz, similar to the hardware reset.
-Therefore, SPI communication can only be started 0.6 ms after the RESET command is issued, as shown in Figure 48.
+Therefore, SPI communication can only be started 0.6 ms after the RESET command is issued, as shown in Figure 46.

-Figure 48.
+Figure 46.
 SPI Communication after an SPI Reset

-9.5.3.5 RDATA (0001 001x)
+8.5.3.5 RDATA (0001 001x)

 The RDATA command loads the most recent conversion result into the output register.
-After issuing this command, the conversion result is read out by sending 16 SCLKs, as shown in Figure 49.
+After issuing this command, the conversion result is read out by sending 16 SCLKs, as shown in Figure 47.
 This command also works in RDATAC mode.

-Figure 49.
-Figure Read Data Once
+Figure 47.
+RDATA: Reading Data Once Command

-When performing multiple reads of the conversion result, the RDATA command can be sent when the last eight bits of the conversion result are being shifted out during the course of the first read operation by taking advantage of the duplex communication nature of the serial interface, as shown in Figure 50.
+When performing multiple reads of the conversion result, the RDATA command can be sent when the last eight bits of the conversion result are shifted out during the course of the first read operation by taking advantage of the duplex communication nature of the serial interface, as shown in Figure 48.